 Don't go outside.
 If you change your mind after severe weather hits and decide to venture out, you risk injury or death.

 Only venture out when local authorities confirm it's safe to do so.
 In a cyclone, this may be when you're in the eye of the storm.
-Or, once it has completely passed.
+Or once it has completely passed.

-What do during a cyclone or tornado
+7. During a cyclone or tornado

 - Don't go outside.
 Even if it looks like it's calming down or passing.
 Extreme gusts of wind and lightning strikes can occur without warning.
 Wait until authorities confirm it's safe.